Nobeul/scribe-docs/laravel/reference/10-config.md

 ],
 ```

-  - The `methods` key determines what endpoints allow response calls.
-By default, Scribe will only try response calls for GET endpoints, but you can change this as you wish.
-Set it to `['*']` to mean all methods.
-Leave it as an empty array to turn off response calls for that route group.
+  - The `methods` key determines what endpoints will not allow response calls.
+By default, Scribe will only try response calls for all method types endpoints if kept empty array, but you can change this as you wish.
+Set it to `['GET']` to mean remove all GET methods.

   - The `queryParams`, `bodyParams`, and `fileParams` keys allow you to set specific data to be sent in response calls.
 For file parameters, each value should be a valid path (absolute or relative to your project directory) to a file on the machine.